microsoft/vcpkg-docs/vcpkg/commands/test-features.md

 The following tests are performed:
 - The core feature gets installed with default featured disabled
 - Every feature gets installed separately with default features disabled
-- All features combined gets installed
+- All features combined get installed

-Feature which are unsupported or marked as cascade in --ci-feature-baseline are skipped.
+Features which are unsupported or marked as cascade in `--ci-feature-baseline` are skipped.

 ## Example